Phone-tapping: Fadnavis says fact-finding report full of fallacies | Politics

 Phone-tapping: Fadnavis says fact-finding report full of fallacies

-Kunte had been asked to submit the report into the alleged police transfer racket by Chief Minister Uddhav Thackeray in the wake of Fadnavis's allegations that the state government suppressed IPS officer Rashmi Shukla's letter or report, based on phone intercepts, on a ''transfer scam''.
+Kunte had been asked to submit the report into the alleged police transfer racket by Chief Minister Uddhav Thackeray in the wake of Fadnavis's allegations that the state government suppressed IPS officer Rashmi Shukla's letter to the then DGP, based on phone intercepts, on a ''transfer scam''.

 Kunte's report said, ''Despite stamping the letter as TOP SECRET, Rashmi Shukla seems to have leaked the letter, which is very serious matter.
 If it is proved, she will be liable for strictest action against her.''
 Talking about it, Fadnavis said on Friday, ''The Indian Telegraph Act quoted in the report is presented to public in a manner convenient to the government.
 The report in itself is full of fallacies.
 Although there are sufficient provisions to tap the phone calls, the government is not ready to accept it.'' ''The then DGP Subodh Jaiswal had recommended a CID probe (into the alleged transfer scam) based on the conversations among police officials and other persons involved in it.
 Then why no action was taken on his recommendations?'' he asked.